HotCakeX/Harden-Windows-Security/README.md

 <p align="right"><a href="#menu-back-to-top">💡(back to categories)</a></p>

 ## Windows Networking
-These are configurations that are typically 🔺recommended in high-risk environments🔻 but also can be applied for home users. such as:
+These are configurations that are typically 🔺recommended in High-Risk Environments🔻 but also can be applied for home users. such as:
 - [Disabling NetBIOS over TCP/IP](https://learn.microsoft.com/en-us/windows-hardware/customize/desktop/unattend/microsoft-windows-netbt-interfaces-interface-netbiosoptions) on all network interfaces
 - Disabling the LLMNR protocol